Exploring Aviation VHF ACARS

 VDL Mode 2

-Multi-Link Operation: Modern aircraft dynamically switch between available links based on signal strength, availability, cost (SATCOM is expensive), and message priority.
+Multi-Link Operation: Modern aircraft dynamically switch between available links based on signal strength, availability, cost, and message priority.
 On ground → VHF.
 Climbing → VHF.
 Over ocean → SATCOM or HF.
 Near destination → back to VHF.

 For decoding VHF ACARS, one of the most reliable and lightweight tools available is acarsdec.
 It is a fast, command-line decoder capable of handling multiple channels simultaneously while maintaining excellent performance—even in busy RF environments like Dubai International Airport.